Manaslu Circuit Trek

 Travel Insurance for High-Altitude Trekking

 Travel insurance is strongly recommended for the Manaslu Circuit Trek because the route enters remote and high-altitude terrain where medical facilities are very limited.
-The trek reaches 5,160 meters at Larkya La Pass, and although our itinerary includes proper acclimatization days, altitude-related issues or other health problems can occasionally occur.
-Having the right insurance gives you peace of mind and financial protection in case of emergencies.
+The trek reaches 5,160 meters at Larkya La Pass, and although the itinerary includes proper acclimatization, altitude-related issues or unexpected situations can still occur.

-Your insurance policy should clearly mention high-altitude trekking and helicopter evacuation up to at least 6,000 meters.
-Many standard travel policies do not include this coverage, so it is important to choose one designed for adventure travel.
-A good policy also includes medical treatment, trip interruption, delays and baggage coverage.
+Your insurance policy should clearly cover high-altitude trekking and helicopter evacuation up to at least 6,000 meters.
+Many standard travel policies do not include this level of coverage, so it is important to check details carefully before your trip.
+A good policy should also include medical treatment, trip delays, cancellations, and baggage coverage.

 Packing Checklist for the Manaslu Circuit Trek

-Packing the right clothing and equipment makes the Manaslu Circuit Trek safer, warmer and more comfortable.
-The route passes through warm lowlands and cold high-altitude terrain, so layering is the best system.
-It is important to bring quality footwear, warm clothing for evenings, and weather-proof outerwear for higher sections and the Larkya La Pass.
+Packing the right clothing and equipment makes the Manaslu Circuit Trek safer, warmer, and more comfortable.
+The route passes through warm lowlands and cold high-altitude terrain, so layering is the most effective way to stay comfortable throughout the trek.

 Below is a recommended packing list based on real on-trail experience.
-Some items can also be rented or purchased in Kathmandu before the trek begins.
+Many items can also be rented or purchased in Kathmandu before the trek begins .

 Essential Clothing